llvm/llvm-project/llvm/docs/LangRef.rst

     %diff = sub iPtrIdx %masked, %intptr
     %result = getelementptr i8, ptr %ptr, iPtrIdx %diff

-Considering this as an operation on the integer representation of the pointer, if the pointer index type size is smaller than the pointer type size, this implies that the mask is extended with 1 bits to the pointer type size.
+If the pointer index type size is smaller than the pointer type size, this implies that pointer bits beyond the index size are not affected by this intrinsic.
+For integral pointers, it behaves as if the mask were extended with 1 bits to the pointer type size.

 Both the returned pointer(s) and the first argument are based on the same underlying object (for more information on the *based on* terminology see